Ethereum Guide for Beginners

 - DAO– it was attacked in 2016.
 In this attack, over 3.6 million Ether tokens were stolen.
 This attack has undermined the trust of users in the Ethereum network that led to a decrease in Ether’s value from $20 to $13.

 No doubt, Ethereum has changed the way we used the internet.
 Decentralized applications developed using the Ethereum platform has transformed the use of the internet.
-Since Ethereum removes the role of third parties, it offers a lot of benefits for users that cannot be overridden by its downsides.
+Since Ethereum removes third parties’ role, it offers many benefits for users that cannot be overridden by its downsides.

 Now that you know about the Ethereum and its essentials, what are you waiting for?
 Visit our website and start buying Ether.